build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 ## Prerequisites

 Before starting this guide, you will need an **AWS account**.
 If you don't already have an account, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) getting started guide for a quick overview.

 ## Implementation

 ### Set up your Amazon SageMaker Studio domain & dataset

-In this tutorial, you will use Amazon SageMaker Studio to access Amazon SageMaker Data Wrangler image preparation and processing.
+In this tutorial, we will use Amazon SageMaker Studio to access Amazon SageMaker Data Wrangler image preparation and processing.

 Amazon SageMaker Studio is an integrated development environment (IDE) that provides a single web-based visual interface where you can access purpose-built tools to perform all machine learning (ML) development steps, from preparing data to building, training, and deploying your ML models.

-If you already have a SageMaker Studio domain in the US West (Oregon) Region, follow the SageMaker Studio [setup guide](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-geospatial-roles.html) to attach the required AWS IAM policies to your SageMaker Studio account, then skip Step 1, and proceed to Step 2 where you'll upload some images to an Amazon S3 bucket.
+If you already have a SageMaker Studio domain in the US West (Oregon) Region, follow the [SageMaker Studio set-up guide](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-geospatial-roles.html) to attach the required AWS IAM policies to your SageMaker Studio account, then skip Step 1, and proceed directly to Step 2.

 If you don't have an existing SageMaker Studio domain, continue with Step 1 to run an AWS CloudFormation template that creates a SageMaker Studio domain and adds the permissions required for the rest of this tutorial.

 Step 1: Choose the [AWS CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateURL=https://sagemaker-sample-files.s3.amazonaws.com/libraries/sagemaker-user-journey-tutorials/v2/CFN-SM-IM-Lambda-catalog.yaml) stack link.
 This link opens the AWS CloudFormation console and creates your SageMaker Studio domain and a user named studio-user.
 It also adds the required permissions to your SageMaker Studio account.
 In the CloudFormation console, confirm that US West (Oregon) is the Region displayed in the upper right corner.
-Stack name should be sm-studio-tutorial, and should not be changed.
+The stack name should be sm-studio-tutorial, and should not be changed.
 This stack takes about 10 minutes to create all the resources.

 This stack assumes that you already have a public VPC set up in your account.
 If you do not have a public VPC, see [VPC with a single public subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-dev-test.html) to learn how to create a public VPC.